server-os/server-image/README.md

 ### Device Drivers

-For SmartOS, adding a device driver involves updating files that are assembled at run-time under vanilla illumos.
+For ServerOS, adding a device driver involves updating files that are assembled at run-time under vanilla illumos.
 You should check and update if necessary the following files under `projects/illumos`: